Discounted Cash Flow Calculation for WSE:PEP using 2 Stage Free Cash Flow to Equity Model

 How does PEP’s operating cash flow stack up against its debt? … On top of this, PEP has generated ZŁ111.59M in operating cash flow over the same time period, resulting in an operating cash to total debt ratio of 11.12%, meaning that PEP’s operating cash is not sufficient to cover its debt. … Running high debt, while not yet making money, can be risky in unexpected downturns as liquidity may dry up, making it hard to operate.Next Steps: PEP’s debt and cash flow levels indicate room for improvement.

-Polenergia SA, together with its subsidiaries, generates, distributes, and transmits electricity in Poland.
+Polenergia S.A., together with its subsidiaries, generates, distributes, and transmits electricity in Poland.
+The company operates through Conventional Energy, Development and Implementation, Wind Power, Biomass, Distribution, and Trading segments.
 It produces energy from conventional and renewable sources, such as wind, gas, coal, and biomass.
-The company distributes electricity to industrial plants, shopping centers, and housing developments in various regions of Poland through its distribution utilities; distributes and transmits gaseous fuels to industrial plants through its distribution infrastructure; and sells and trades in electric energy and green certificates.
+The company distributes electricity to industrial customers, shopping centers, and housing estates in various regions of Poland through its distribution infrastructure; distributes and supplies natural gas to industrial customers through its distribution infrastructure; and sells and trades in electric energy and green certificates.
 It also produces pellets.
+In addition, the company develops and constructs wind farms and conventional energy plants.
 The company was formerly known as Polish Energy Partners Spolka Akcyjna.
-The company was founded in 1997 and is based in Warsaw, Poland.
+The company was founded in 1997 and is headquartered in Warsaw, Poland.

 Simply Wall Street Pty Ltd (ACN 600 056 611), is a Corporate Authorised Representative (Authorised Representative Number: 467183) of Sanlam Private Wealth Pty Ltd (AFSL No. 337927).
 Any advice contained in this website is general advice only and has been prepared without considering your objectives, financial situation or needs.
 You should not rely on any advice and/or information contained in this website and before making any investment decision we recommend that you consider whether it is appropriate for your situation and seek appropriate financial, taxation and legal advice.
 Please read our Financial Services Guide before deciding whether to obtain financial services from us.